LivelyDismay/magnum-opus/postinstall.md

 ### Prebuilt Settlement System

+**If this is your first time playing Sim Settlements 2, I do not recommend enabling this option.**

 Sim Settlements 2 provides the option to allow many settlements to start with a city plan in place.
 If you don't know what this means, it is probably best not to initialize this system.
 This will make it a little more difficult to gain control of many settlements, and will limit your ability to manually build in those settlements until you gain ownership of them.

-You can always use the Workshop Framework MCM to claim a settlement while you're standing in it, if you like.
+**You can always approach any workbench and select the Manage option to claim any workshops in the game, if you so choose.**

 After character creation, you'll start in your cryopod in Vault 111.
 You'll quickly get this pop-up:
 ![alt text](https://github.com/LivelyDismay/magnum-opus/blob/main/images/ss2prebuiltstart01.png)